CozartKevin/CozartKevin/README.md

 ## 📚 Learning & Growth

 - Continuously expanding skills in C++ development and exploring new horizons in audio engineering.
+- Striving to learn more about JUCE, DSP, FMOD, Wwise, Music Theory, Piano, and music production.

 ## 📫 Let's Connect